yuriizubkov/petwant-device/README.md

 ### Set button
 Petwant PF-103 has 1 button on the front panel with text "Set" on it.
 It is a momentary pushbutton switch, something like that: https://www.sparkfun.com/products/9190

-One part of the button is connected to the microcontroller directly on PCB, the other part was connected to an OEM IP Camera (or the "control board" if you wish), which we replaced with the Rpi Zero W board (more explanation coming soon on wiki).
+One part of the button is connected to the microcontroller directly on PCB, the other part was connected to an OEM IP Camera (or the "control board" if you wish), which we replaced with the Rpi Zero W board, read more on [Wiki](https://github.com/yuriizubkov/petwant-device/wiki/Motivation).

 Therefore, with a short press on the button, the microcontroller gives you one portion of feed (even if the control board is not connected to the microcontroller, this behavior is programmed in the microcontroller`s firmware).
 But if you hold down the button for more than 3 seconds - nothing happens.
 This was probably done to be able to reset the settings in the original control board.